SummaryRead the full fact sheet

 - overweight and obesity – being overweight places more strain on many parts of the body, including the Achilles tendon

-- quinolone antibiotics – can in some instances be associated with inflammatory tenosynovitis and, if present, will often be bilateral (affect both Achilles tendons), coming on soon after exposure to the medication.
+- quinolone antibiotics – can in some instances be associated with Achilles tendinopathy or Achilles tendon rupture (tear) soon after exposure to the medication.

 Diagnosis of Achilles tendinopathy

-If you think that you may have Achilles tendonitis, see your doctor or a physiotherapist.
+If you think that you may have Achilles tendinopathy, see your doctor or a physiotherapist.
 Methods used to make a diagnosis may include:

 - medical history, including your exercise habits and footwear